-Arrhythmia classification with the LSTM-FCN SageMaker Algorithm
+Arrhythmia classification with the LSTM-FCN SageMaker algorithm

-Arrhythmia classification based on electrocardiogram (ECG) data involves identifying and categorizing abnormal patterns of cardiac electrical activity detected in the ECG signal.
+Arrhythmia classification based on electrocardiogram (ECG) data involves identifying and categorizing atypical patterns of cardiac electrical activity detected in the ECG signal.
 Arrhythmia classification is important for diagnosing cardiac abnormalities, assessing the risk of adverse cardiovascular events and guiding appropriate treatment strategies.

 Machine learning algorithms can automate the process of ECG interpretation, reducing the reliance on manual analysis by healthcare professionals, a task that is both time-consuming and prone to errors.
 The automation provided by machine learning algorithms offers the potential for fast, accurate and cost-effective diagnosis.